flink-extended/flink-scala-api/README.md

 ### Compatibility

 This project uses a separate set of serializers for collections, instead of Flink's own TraversableSerializer.
-So probably you may have issues while migrating state snapshots from TraversableSerializer to FlinkADT ones.
+So probably you may have issues while migrating state snapshots from TraversableSerializer to this project serializers.

 ## Migration